zezhouliu/cs171-hw1/problem_5_answers.md

   - The third "g" groups the bars together for the bar chart

 3. Complete the implementation section below.
 Is there any consequence if you add the `text` elements before or after the `rect` elements?
 Why?
+  - Yes, because the text elements depend on the existance of the rect elements.
+If you dont have the rectangles, it wouldn't be able to determine the location of where to put the text elements.